 DASH: “Best Diet Overall”

 According to the U.S. News and World Report, the DASH (Dietary Approaches to Stop Hypertension) Diet fits the bill.
-It has been rated the “Best Diet Overall” for the past six years by a panel of health experts because it is easy to follow, nutritious, safe, effective for weight loss and protective against chronic disease.
+It has been rated the number two “Best Diet Overall” (behind the Mediterranean Diet) by a panel of health experts because it is easy to follow, nutritious, safe, effective for weight loss and protective against chronic disease.
 Originally developed with research sponsored by the U.S. National Institutes of Health, the DASH plan was designed as a medically sound method to lower blood pressure without medication.
 In the process they discovered it not only successfully lowered blood pressure, but also proved to be an effective way to lose weight.

 Facts About Hypertension

 The Centers for Disease Control and Prevention reports about one in three American adults have hypertension and about 25 percent have prehypertension–defined as blood pressure numbers higher than normal.
 Hypertension is more typical than the common cold and a lot more deadly.
 It is a serious health threat because it puts a person at risk for heart disease, stroke, congestive heart failure, kidney disease and other health issues.
 When someone is diagnosed with hypertension, they are often prescribed medication and advised to make lifestyle changes like increasing their exercise regimen, managing stress and lowering dietary sodium.
 Dispelling the myth that diets are monotonous and promote deprivation, the DASH eating plan is just the opposite.
 Instead of promoting what to give up, it promotes the importance of what to add to the diet to make you healthier and it is suitable for the entire family!

 The DASH Eating Plan Emphasizes…